redplanetlabs/specter/README.md

   (select [(keypath k) ALL odd?] data))
 ```

-It seems difficult to precompile this path because it is dependent on an argument to the function it is within.
+It seems difficult to precompile the entire path because it is dependent on the argument `k` of `foo`.
 Specter gets around this by allowing you to precompile a path without its parameters and bind the parameters to the selector later, like so:

 ```clojure
 (def foo-path (comp-paths keypath ALL odd?))